Board of Directors

 Paul Kallmes, our technical advisor, consults with CET on technology and product research and development.
 He has held numerous positions with prominent companies in the lighting industry, including Color Kinetics and Lighting Science Group; he has also advised many other lighting companies on their intellectual property and product development strategies.
 He is currently raising a venture fund to drive the growth of young companies in the biotech, security, wearables, and cosmetics spaces.
 Paul serves on the boards of two non-profits: one based in San Francisco that concentrates on technology and education, and one focusing on teaching low-cost, high-volume, quality eye surgery to Chinese ophthalmologists.

-Klaus Martiny, MD, PhD, Specialist in Psychiatry, works as head of an intensive affective disorders unit, and as researcher at the Mental Health Center Copenhagen, University Hospitals of Copenhagen.
-His main research interest has been focused on augmentation strategies as add-ons to psychopharmacologic treatment for depression.
-His studies have included the use of bright light therapy, pindolol, weak electromagnetic fields, wake therapy in combination with sleep time stabilization and bright light therapy, and exercise.
-He is presently also doing chronobiological research of diurnal variation in depression, with a multilevel assessment of brain functioning, biomarkers and psychopathology.
+Klaus Martiny, MD, DMSc, PhD, Specialist in Psychiatry, is a clinical professor at the University of Copenhagen.
+He works clinically as head of an intensive affective disorder’s unit at the Mental Health Center Copenhagen, and as a researcher within his New Interventions in Depression Group (NID-Group), at the University of Copenhagen.
+His main research interest has been focused on augmentation strategies as add-ons to psychopharmacologic treatment for depression primarily within the chronotherapeutic area.
+His studies have included the use of bright light therapy, dynamic light systems, pindolol, weak electromagnetic fields, wake therapy, sleep time stabilization and exercise.

 Dr. Dan Oren received the MD degree from the Yale School of Medicine, where he later did his training in psychiatry and served as an Associate Professor of Psychiatry.
 He is Medical Director at BHcare in Ansonia, Connecticut, USA.